prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 ## Mobile API

-The Pure In-App Bidding integration is similar to integration of regular Ad SDK with Prebid in the role ofthe Ad Server.
+The Pure In-App Bidding integration is similar to the integration of regular Ad SDK with Prebid in the role of the Ad Server.

 ![In-App Bidding with Prebid](/assets/images/prebid-mobile/modules/rendering/Prebid-In-App-Bidding-Overview-Pure-Prebid.png)